MaxLeap/Docs/en/iOS/Guide/CloudData.md

 To start using Facebook with LAS, you need to:

-1. [Set up a Facebook app][set up a facebook app], if you haven't already.
+1. Set up a Facebook app, if you haven't already.
 2. Add your application's Facebook Application ID on your LAS application's settings page.
-3. Follow Facebook's instructions for [getting started with the Facebook SDK][getting started with the facebook sdk] to create an app linked to the Facebook SDK.
+3. Follow Facebook's instructions for getting started with the Facebook SDK to create an app linked to the Facebook SDK.
 Double-check that you have added FacebookAppID and URL Scheme values to your application's .plist file.
-4. Download and unzip [LAS iOS SDK][las ios/ox sdk], if you haven't already.
+4. Download and unzip LAS iOS SDK, if you haven't already.
 5. Add `LASFacebookUtils.framework` to your Xcode project, by dragging it into your project folder target.

 There's also two code changes you'll need to make.
 First, add the following to your `application:didFinishLaunchingWithOptions:` method, after you've initialized LAS SDK.